zbxshangqiu/CMCBEP-CL/README.md

 ## Conclusion

-In this paper, we proposed a SIMSUF approach for multimodal sentiment analysis.
-In the approach, we contributed to multimodal sentiment analysis through multimodal supplementary, modality-specific and modality-common representation enhancement, and effective modal-guided multimodal fusion.
-Our approach was evaluated in two commonly used datasets.
-Expensive experiments and ablation studies demonstrated the effectiveness of our approach.
+This article proposes a cross modal complementary balanced multimodal sentiment analysis technique driven by contrastive learning.
+CMCBEP-CL consists of three main modules, namely the dominant mode supplement module, the balanced prediction result module, and the cross mode comparative analysis module.
+This model utilizes multimodal supplementation, enhancement, and fusion to enhance feature differences and correlations through cross modal contrastive learning, balancing the predictive results of each stage of multimodal sentiment analysis.
+Three well used datasets, CMU-MOSEI, CMU-MOSI, and CH-SIMS, were used to evaluate the proposed CMCBEP-CL.
+Many tests and ablation studies have demonstrated the effectiveness of this algorithm.